TezadaConnect/cgnovellette/content/posts/it-is-not-another-day.md

 ### Authors Note

 It was lunchtime when I saw some colleagues from another department holding a pizza box and some other food.
 Curious, I asked them what was going on as we rode the elevator together.
 One of them replied, "It's World Teachers' Day!"
 In that moment, I felt a bit embarrassed and didn’t know what to say.
 Even though they work in a different field now, they haven’t forgotten who they used to be.
-It was truly something special to witness!
+It was truly something special to witness, Truly just not another day!

 ### Credits